aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/working-with-charts-through-shape-chart-object/_index.md

 ﻿---
-title: Working with Charts through Shape.Chart Object – Aspose.Words for С++
+title: Working with Charts through Shape.Chart Object in C++
 articleTitle: Working with Charts through Shape.Chart Object
 linktitle: Working with Charts through Shape.Chart Object
 description: "Charts in details, how chart linked with Shape node in Aspose.Words for C++."